No more 'teary eyes' from Trudeau: Iranian-Canadians demand action on crash

-(Reuters) - Friends and families of some of the 63 Canadians killed in a Ukrainian plane crash in Iran are calling on Prime Minister Justin Trudeau to take a tougher stance after Ottawa accused Iran of having downed the plane, albeit probably by mistake.
+EDMONTON, Alberta/TORONTO (Reuters) - Friends and families of some of the 63 Canadians killed in a Ukrainian plane crash in Iran are calling on Prime Minister Justin Trudeau to take a tougher stance after Ottawa accused Iran of having downed the plane, albeit probably by mistake.

-But while Trudeau faces pressure at home to respond strongly, his options are few.
+But while Trudeau faces pressure at home to respond strongly, he has few options, especially after Canada broke off diplomatic relations with Tehran in 2012.
 Iran has said it will allow Canadian, U.S. and other international officials to participate in the investigation into Wednesday’s crash.

 Trudeau said on Thursday that the airliner was likely brought down by an Iranian missile, a view echoed by the United States and Britain.
-Iran denied that the airliner had been hit by a missile, and asked Canada to supply proof.
+Iran denies the charge.

 The prime minister “completely misses the point” when he does not condemn the Iranian government, said Ali Ashtari, 39, a data scientist from Toronto who lost a friend in the crash.

-Ashtari said Canada should designate the entire Islamic Revolutionary Guards Corps (IRGC) as a terrorist organization and impose sanctions on them.
+Ashtari said Canada should designate Iran’s Islamic Revolutionary Guards Corps (IRGC) as a terrorist organization and impose sanctions on them.
+The government already lists the IRGC’s overseas arm, the Quds Force, as a terrorist group.

 “This is the minimum that we want from the government,” Ashtari said at a vigil in Toronto.
 “Otherwise it’s just giving speech with teary eyes, it gives nothing.”

-Trudeau said that Ottawa had demanded Canadian access to Iran to provide consular services, identify victims and participate in the crash investigation.
-Shooting down the plane may have been unintentional, he said, adding that he was “standing with” mourners.
+Trudeau said Ottawa had demanded Canadian access to Iran to provide consular services, identify victims and participate in the crash investigation.

+Foreign Minister Francois-Philippe Champagne said on Twitter that Iran had granted two visas so far to Canadian officials.

-The crash, which killed all 176 people on board, occurred as Iran was on alert for possible reprisals after it launched missiles to attack U.S. troops in Iraq.
+The crash on Wednesday, which killed all 176 people on board, occurred as Iran was on alert for possible reprisals after it launched missiles on bases housing U.S. troops in Iraq.

-“We would just urge him (Trudeau) to use all his power to find out what really happened and hold the responsible accountable,” Amir Arsalani, who lost his sister Evin Arsalani, her husband Hiva Molani and their one-year-old daughter Kurdia Molani in the crash, told Reuters.
+“We would just urge him (Trudeau) to use all his power to find out what really happened and hold the responsible accountable,” Amir Arsalani, who lost his sister, her husband and their one-year-old daughter, told Reuters.

-Canada broke off diplomatic ties with Iran in 2012, and trade is already limited by sanctions related to Iran’s nuclear program.
-The government lists the Revolutionary Guards’ overseas arm, the Quds Force, as a terrorist group and has imposed sanctions on senior individuals and specific entities connected to the broader organization.
+Trudeau sidestepped questions on Thursday as to whether the United States should be held at least partially responsible given that Iran’s attack on U.S. forces was in retaliation for a U.S. drone strike that killed Qassem Soleimani, former Quds Force leader.

+Asked whether he supported the U.S. assertion that killing Soleimani prevented an imminent attack, he replied: “The Americans made a decision based on their threat assessment.”

+“Canadians however are increasingly concerned that we are collateral damage in several campaigns by the United States in achieving its political objectives without any consultations whatsoever,” she said.

+Ottawa’s best option for now was to persuade like-minded nations to put pressure on Iran, she added.

-This means Trudeau has few ways to punish Iran in the short term.
+Trudeau has few ways to punish Iran in the short term.
+Bilateral trade - already limited by sanctions related to Iran’s nuclear program - totaled just over C$200 million in 2018.

 “This cannot go without consequence,” said Edmonton engineering student Ali Azimi, 21, whose professor was killed.
 “If it is determined and proven that this was related to a missile launch, we need to make the government of Iran pay.”

-Canadian government officials including the prime minister’s office were not immediately available for comment.

-“I don’t know how much justice we can expect,” said Mana Yeganeh, 28, a student at York University in Toronto who knew several people killed.

-Reporting by Rod Nickel in Edmonton, Alberta, Moira Warburton and Allison Martell in Toronto, Steve Scherer, David Ljunggren and Kelsey Johnson in Ottawa; Editing by Frances Kerry
+Additional reporting by Moira Warburton and Allison Martell in Toronto, Steve Scherer, David Ljunggren and Kelsey Johnson in Ottawa; Editing by Frances Kerry and Sonya Hepinstall